Consistent overeating can lead to an unhealthy weight. Nearly 70% of adults in the United States are overweight or obese.

 When you find yourself getting bored, have a backup plan like going for a walk, reading a book or cleaning the house.
 You probably aren't going to eat a bag of Doritos out of boredom while you are mopping the floor.

-Acupuncture has shown promise to help with overeating and obesity.
+Acupuncture has shown promise to help with overeating.
 While it wouldn't be my first choice on this list, it is an option for those of you who enjoy going to the acupuncturist.

 19Get More Sleep

 If you go to bed a few hours after dinner, you are less likely to be feeling hungry again in the late hours of the night.
 Shoot for a bedtime between 9 and 11 PM to avoid reaching for that extra late night snack and unnecessary calories.

 According to WebMD, when you don't get enough sleep, your body will product more ghrelin (a hormone that induces hunger) and less leptin (a hormone that cues your brain to eat less).
 The result of sleep deprivation is overeating and extra pounds.

 20Don't Snack or Taste Test While Cooking

 A bite of this.
 A bite of that.
 I'm guilty of eating a bit of everything while I prepare a meal and it's an easy way to consume an extra 100 calories that you aren't accounting for in your calorie tracking.